abelmewleddeg/motion_ecc/README.md

 	- Psignifit: computes the psychometric plots, and computes sensitivity and bias estimates
 - VR dependencies:??

+2. If using VR, you need a gaming PC (most of the data was collected using the Predator Helios 300 computer, an oculus rift VR headset a rotating response dial, and a USB-USBc adapter.
-2. If using the VR, check if the Oculus Rift CV1 headset and the two sensors are plugged in.
+Also check if the Oculus Rift CV1 headset and the two sensors are plugged in.
 Go to the Meta Quest Link App → devices and check whether they are connected.

 To run  the experiment